Integrable systems, toric degenerations and Okounkov bodies: Introduction

 The present manuscript opens many doors.
-We now discuss a non-exhaustive selection of possible avenues for further investigation.
-Firstly, in future work we intend to further analyze (and in particular, make explicit computations for) all of the concrete examples mentioned in this paper (see Section \ref{sec-examples}), as well as the moduli spaces of flat connections on Riemann surfaces and Jeffrey-Weitsman integrable system (\cite{J-W}).
+We now discuss a small selection of possible avenues for further investigation.
+Firstly, in future work we intend to further analyze (and in particular, make explicit computations for) the concrete examples mentioned in this paper (see Section \ref{sec-examples}), as well as the moduli spaces of flat connections on Riemann surfaces and Jeffrey-Weitsman integrable system (\cite{J-W}).
 Secondly, we intend to apply our results to provide explicit geometric interpretations of crystal bases for representations of connected reductive algebraic groups through the theory of geometric quantization and Bohr-Sommerfeld fibers (see e.g. \cite{Burns}) using methods similar to the work of Hamilton and Konno in \cite{HamiltonKonno}.
-Thirdly, it has been suggested to us by Milena Pabiniak and Yael Karshon that Theorem D can be applied to prove Biran's conjecture on the Gromov width of projective varieties (cf. \cite{K-T}) for a large class of examples.
+Thirdly, it has been suggested to us by Milena Pabiniak and Yael Karshon that Theorem B can be applied to prove Biran's conjecture on the Gromov width of projective varieties (cf. \cite{K-T}) for a large class of examples.
+Fourthly, in the classical case of the Gel'fand-Cetlin integrable system of Example~\ref{example:intro GC}, it is well-known that the action variables given by taking eigenvalues of upper-left $k \times k$ submatrices (which give continuous but non-smooth functions on $\GL(n,\c)/B$) can be ``smoothed out'' by instead taking the coefficients of the characteristic polynomials of the same upper-left submatrices.
+It would be interesting to better understand whether this phenomenon occurs for the action variables on $X$ obtained in this manuscript.